 What is Reward Deficiency Syndrome?

 RDS is a biogenetic psychological theory first noted by American neuropsychopharmacologist Kenneth Blum in 1996.
-It involves reward-seeking behavior affected by neurological chemical reactions primarily involving dopamine and serotonin.
-Those with RDS are less inclined to experience pleasurable stimulation than the typical population.
+It involves reward-seeking behavior affected by neurological chemical reactions (dopamine and serotonin).
+Those with RDS experience less pleasurable stimulation than the typical population.
 Therefore, they seek fulfillment in more extreme forms.
 Various drugs, stressors, or behaviors can create changes within the brain that may cause temporary RDS.

 - Cascade theory: Neurons responsible for releasing serotonin in the hypothalamus become excited and release enkephalin (an opioid peptide).
 This inhibits activity of neurons that release GABA (an inhibitory neurotransmitter) and dopaminergic neurons release dopamine which leads to a “cascade effect.”

 Some are able to successfully break free from an addiction.
-However, if someone is weaned off a drug (or addictive behavior) without addressing the underlying causes, (s)he often ends up just switching the addiction to something else.
-Commonly, ex-smokers increase their food intake.
-Addiction is more about a set of behaviors than it is a particular substance, and taking away something that our body is used to constantly having will almost always lead to a bad reaction. —Listverse
+However, if someone weans off a drug (or addictive behavior) without addressing the underlying causes, (s)he often ends up switching the addiction to something else.
+Ex-smokers often increase their food intake.
+Addiction is more about a set of behaviors than it is a particular substance.
+Taking away something that our body is used to constantly having will almost always lead to a bad reaction. —Listverse